camunda/camunda-docs-manual/content/introduction/third-party-libraries/_index.md

 ---

 This section covers third party libraries and their use in Camunda.
-It provides license books (see sub pages) that list the third-party dependencies that Camunda distributes along with its code.
-Our license books include the library name, version, copyright notices, and licenses under which we use the library.
-By downloading and using Camunda 7, you agree to adhere to these licenses.
+It used to provides license books that list the third-party dependencies that Camunda distributes along with its code.
+Starting with versions 7.20.9, 7.21.6, 7.22.1 all licenses are included in our license book.

-For selected third-party libraries that we consider especially noteworthy, this page describes their license terms and use in the Camunda 7 artifacts.

 For legal reference and any other license-related aspects please refer to [Licences]({{< ref "/introduction/licenses.md" >}}).